Suriname Chartered Accountants Institute

 SMO 3: International Standards on Auditing

-The Law on Accountancy of 2018 designates the SCAI as the audit standard-setter for all companies.
-SCAI requires the application of NBA Netherlands’ Dutch translated version of ISA which are translated in an ongoing manner.
+The Law on Accountancy of 2018 designates the SCAI as the audit standard-setter.
+SCAI requires the application of NBA Netherlands’ Dutch translations of ISA which are translated in an ongoing manner.

 The institute also indicates that it maintains an active program for responding to IAASB exposure drafts both as an individual PAO and as a member of the Institute of Chartered Accountants of the Caribbean.